RedHatGov/hattrick/README.md

 ```
 # ansible-playbook -i inventory/inventory.yml -e @vars/vars.yml playbooks/hattrick/idm-teardown.yml
 ```

+## To Deploy the rest (to be continued):

-5. The remainder of this readme will be completed as the capabilities come into the repo
+> The remainder of this readme will be completed as the capabilities come into the repo